<< Back to Admissions Homepage

-The Tuskegee University Family - the faculty, staff, administrators, and students - are set to welcome prospective students and their families during their annual Spring Open House, March 23, 2013.
+The Tuskegee University Family - the faculty, staff, administrators, and students - are set to welcome prospective students and their families during their annual Fall Open House, November 9, 2013.

 Lodging for Open House: